nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/oop/README.md

 Before starting this module, generate the JavaDoc documentation of the whole oop package.

-Click on the oop package then select Tools -> Generate JavaDoc...
+In IntelliJ, click on the oop package then select Tools -> Generate JavaDoc...

 ---